simplworld/simpl.world.website/_docs/overview.md

 The model service will automatically forward the event to the browser and the state will update.

-`simpl-games-api` currently supports basic and session authentication.
+`simpl-games-api` currently supports basic authentication.
 You will need to create one or more users for your modelservice(s) to use connecting to the `simpl-games-api`.

 ### Simpl Defined